Philip Morris clinches Swedish Match after smoking out opposition | Business

 Philip Morris clinches Swedish Match after smoking out opposition

-Marlboro maker Philip Morris International (PMI) is going ahead with its $16 billion takeover of Swedish Match despite securing slightly less than the 90% stake it wanted, as the U.S. group presses on with its shift away from cigarettes.
-PMI said on Monday it had secured 82.59% of the Swedish company, short of the 90% level at which it can start a compulsory purchase of remaining shares.
+Marlboro maker Philip Morris International (PMI) overcame some opposition to clinch 83% of Swedish Match, short of the 90% it wanted but enough to convince it to press on with a $16 billion deal that will cut its exposure to cigarettes.
+PMI had previously said it could drop its bid if it did not reach the 90% threshold at which it can start a compulsory purchase of remaining shares.

-The U.S. group, which had said previously it could drop its bid if it did not reach that threshold, said it believed that level could ultimately be achieved, and that Swedish Match's 10 largest shareholders had accepted its bid.
+The U.S. group said on Monday it believed that level could ultimately be achieved, and that Swedish Match's 10 largest shareholders had accepted its bid.
 That would mean activist investor Elliott Management, which had built a 10.5% stake in Swedish Match and opposed PMI's offer, had tendered its shares.
 Elliott declined to comment.

 "Our intention is still to take the company entirely private, so it is better for the (Swedish Match) shareholders if they tender their shares," PMI Chief Executive Jacek Olczak told Reuters.
 PMI said it had extended its offer, now unconditional, until Nov.
 25 in the hope of further raising its stake, and Olczak said that could lead some index funds that have not already tendered their shares to do so, in addition to other holdouts